🎙️

 👤 Who Should Listen

-• Individuals interested in the inner workings and unofficial channels of US intelligence agencies.
+• Individuals interested in the inner workings of US intelligence agencies.

-• Those curious about geopolitical predictions and the credibility of their sources.
+• Anyone fascinated by accurate geopolitical predictions and their sources.

 🔑 Key Takeaways

-2. 2.Kiriakou faced considerable criticism for his early prediction but was ultimately vindicated by the event (00:00).
+2. 2.Kiriakou faced considerable criticism and "flak" for his early prediction, despite it ultimately proving correct.

 ⏱ Timeline Breakdown